Requirements for Construction Materials

 Final assembly for rolling stock also must occur in the U.S. Additionally, rolling stock procurements are subject to the pre-award and post-delivery Buy America audit provisions set forth in 49 U.S.C. § 5323(m) and 49 CFR part 663.

 The phased increase in domestic content was included in the FAST Act.
-Please consult the Buy America FAST Act Fact Sheet for more information.
+See our Buy America FAST Act Fact Sheet.

-Unlike rolling stock, manufactured goods must be 100 percent produced in the U.S. A manufactured good is considered produced in the United States if: (1) All of the manufacturing processes for the product take place in the United States; and (2) All of the components of the product are of U.S. origin.
+Unlike rolling stock, manufactured goods must be 100-percent produced in the U.S. A manufactured good is considered produced in the United States if: (1) All of the manufacturing processes for the product take place in the United States; and (2) All of the components of the product are of U.S. origin.
 A component is considered of U.S. origin if it is manufactured in the United States, regardless of the origin of its subcomponents.
 49 CFR 661.5(d).
-FTA has issued a number of guidance letters discussing manufactured goods.
-See Buy America Guidance Letters.
+FTA has issued a number of Buy America guidance letters discussing manufactured goods.